MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Get-MgGroupMemberGroup.md

 This API returns up to 11,000 group IDs.
 If more than 11,000 results are available, it returns a 400 Bad Request error with the Directory_ResultSizeLimitExceeded error code.
 As a workaround, use the List group transitive memberOf API.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaGroupMemberGroup](/powershell/module/Microsoft.Graph.Beta.Groups/Get-MgBetaGroupMemberGroup?view=graph-powershell-beta)

 ## SYNTAX